Snow blind: winter's wrath obscures views on U.S. economy

 Investors meanwhile are left hoping the weakness blows away with the winter wind.

-"Folks like me who have studied this are willing to give the economy a hall pass on the first quarter," said Phil Orlando, chief equity strategist at Federated Investors in New York.
+"Folks like me who have studied this are willing to give the economy a whole pass on the first quarter," said Phil Orlando, chief equity strategist at Federated Investors in New York.

 "We understand the impact the weather is having and we expect the economy is going to perk up when we get some more seasonal weather in the second quarter."